2009 World Series: Ratings

-Television ratings for the 2009 World Series were excellent.
+The 2009 World Series earned high television ratings.
 Game 1 attracted 19.5 million viewers, second only to the opening of the 2004 World Series for a series opener since 2000 and 29% higher than 2008's opening game.
 Game 4 produced the highest total viewership of the series with 22.8 million viewers, the highest for any World Series game since 2004 and the highest for a "non-decisive Game 4" since 2001.
 At 11.7 overall, the 2009 World Series was at the time the highest rated World Series since 2004 and one of the only World Series to average double digits since 2007, the other being the 2016 World Series.

-Impact and aftermath
+Series overview and aftermath

 Many players with both teams won awards for their performances during the 2009 season.
 Teixeira and Jeter each won a Gold Glove and Silver Slugger Award; Jimmy Rollins and Shane Victorino won Gold Gloves, as well; and Chase Utley won a Silver Slugger Award.
 Rivera was named the 2009 DHL Delivery Man of the Year, as well as Sporting News' Pro Athlete of the Year.
 Along with the Hank Aaron Award announced before Game 4, Jeter won the Roberto Clemente Award and was named Sports Illustrated's Sportsman of the Year for 2009.
 Matsui won the World Series MVP for his play, becoming the first Japanese player and first full-time designated hitter to win the award.
-He joined former Minnesota Twins player Dan Gladden as members of the 1994 Japan Series-winning Yomiuri Giants team who have won championships in North America and Japan.
+He joined 1987 and 1991 championship Minnesota Twins player Dan Gladden as members of the 1994 championship-winning Yomiuri Giants team who have won championships in North America and Japan.
 Several items related to the series were sent to the National Baseball Hall of Fame and Museum including bats from Jeter and Matsui; caps from Rivera, Lee, and Pettitte; and Johnny Damon's cleats.

+This was the last World Series between two teams from the Eastern Time Zone (EST).